theNewDynamic/sophiamcclennen.com/_posts/2016-12-05-nodapl-is-nativelivesmatter-the-protests-at-standing-rock-are-not-only-about-environmentalism-theyre-about-racism.md

 ---

-The Dakota Access Pipeline needs to be seen as a symptom of the systemic racism inflicted upon Native Americans.&nbsp; Read the full piece [here](http://www.salon.com/2016/11/06/nodapl-is-nativelivesmatter-the-protests-at-standing-rock-are-not-about-environmentalism-theyre-about-racism/).
+The Dakota Access Pipeline needs to be seen as a symptom of the systemic racism inflicted upon Native Americans.
+Read the full piece [here](http://www.salon.com/2016/11/06/nodapl-is-nativelivesmatter-the-protests-at-standing-rock-are-not-about-environmentalism-theyre-about-racism/).